Tales of the Walking Dead Season 1, Episode 4 Recap – Highlights From “Amy/Dr. Everett”

 “Amy/Dr. Everett” never quite manages to commit to its ideas, and some pacing issues hamper the emotional aspect.

 It had never occurred to me why very few people in The Walking Dead universe ever bothered to study the zombies.
 There probably hasn’t been time.
 You know how it is in an apocalypse – you’re either trying to find food or avoid becoming it, and everything else is a little secondary.
-The essential conflict in “Amy/Dr. Everett”, an episode largely about the conflicting ideologies of an academic and a more traditional “survivor”, largely boils down to how one has managed to remain isolated while the other hasn’t.
+The essential conflict in episode 4, “Amy/Dr. Everett”, a chapter largely about the conflicting ideologies of an academic and a more traditional “survivor”, largely boils down to how one has managed to remain isolated while the other hasn’t.

-Overall here’s another episode of Tales of the Walking Dead that fits in without managing to stand out, which is becoming a theme of the anthology if we’re being honest.
-I don’t imagine this will be anywhere near as divisive as the first two episodes since it’s a little more on-brand, but it also fails to really do much with the continuity in a meaningful way.
+Overall, here’s another episode of Tales of the Walking Dead that fits in without managing to stand out, which is becoming a theme of the anthology, if we’re being honest.
+I don’t imagine this will be as divisive as the first two episodes since it’s a little more on-brand, but it also fails to do much with the continuity in a meaningful way.